stefannatu/Handling-large-imbalanced-data/README.md

 We embed the categorical columns using a LabelEncoder which simply matches the categorical columns to numbers using a dict {'T1': 1 , 'T2': 2, etc.}.
 A downside of this method is that this encoding can lead to errors as T1 is not actually < T2, but after the encoding it is.
 However this approach avoids the explosion of features which occurs when you one-hot-encode categorical features, which can be advantageous when training models with already many features.

-It remains as future work to compare the performance between Label and One-hot-encoding, we refer the reader to this post on the subject **which post**
+It remains as future work to compare the performance between Label and One-hot-encoding, we refer the reader to this post on the subject (https://medium.com/@contactsunny/label-encoder-vs-one-hot-encoder-in-machine-learning-3fc273365621)

 ```python3
 def get_dense_columns(data, threshold):